joelmlevin/false-positive-diagnostics/readme.md

 least as large if our manipulation had no true effect.
 For some tests, the p value does not correspond directly to the true false positive rate, which presents a problem for those who wish to interpret it.
-Statistical explanations this phenomenon are beyond the scope of this document, but it’s worth noting that the probability of a false positive can vary as a function of the distributional form of the test’s dependent measure.
+Statistical explanations for this phenomenon are beyond the scope of this document, but it’s worth noting that the probability of a false positive can vary as a function of the distributional form of the test’s dependent measure.
 Fortunately, the false positive rate of any test can